Baseball card: United States

 Baseball cards in the United States have gone through numerous changes in everything from production and marketing to distribution and use.
 The earliest cards were targeted primarily at adults as they were produced and associated by photographers selling services and tobacco companies in order to market their wares.
 By the early 1910s, many cards were issued as part of games and confection companies began to distribute their own card sets.

 The market in the United States has been particularly affected by issues both sports and non-sports related.
 Economic effects of World War I, World War II, and the Great Depression have all had a major impact on the production of cards.
 For example, World War I suppressed baseball card production to the point where only a handful of sets were produced until the economy had transitioned away from wartime industrialization.
 The 1994 players' strike caused a decline in interest and industry consolidation.
 Yet, with the advent and acceptance of third-party companies bringing greater objectivity in the grading of baseball cards (coupled with online marketing), the vintage baseball card business has become quite popular again, with sales in the multi-millions of dollars recorded every year for at least ten years.
+Player performance records and other demand variables are reflected by baseball card prices.